jepainter/MilestoneProject1/README.md

 The style.css file was tested using the W3C CSS Validation site, with no errors reported.
 The style.css file was run through the Autoprefixer CSS Online tool.

-The site was tested on Google Chrome (desktop and mobile through dev tools), Opera (desktop only) and Safari (mobile only) for functionality.
+The site was tested on Google Chrome (desktop and mobile through dev tools), Opera (desktop only) and Safari (mobile only iPhone6) for functionality.
 Verified working well.

 This site was also tested manually in line with the user stories and general functionality.
 The following testing scenarios were applied across all screen sizes (as a test of responsive design):